paulkarpenko/us-code-ui/uscode/title-31-money-and-finance/chapter-011-the-budget-and-fiscal-budget-and-program-information.md

 (2) identify the agencies, organizations, program activities, regulations, tax expenditures, policies, and other activities contributing to each Federal Government performance goal during the current fiscal year;

-(3) for each Federal Government performance goal, identify a lead Government official who shall be responsible for coordinating the efforts to achieve the goal;
+(3) for each Federal Government performance goal, identify, as appropriate, not fewer than 2 lead Government officials who shall jointly be responsible for coordinating the efforts to achieve the goal, of whom—

+  (A) not less than 1 shall be from the Executive Office of the President; and

+  (B) not less than 1 shall be from an agency identified as contributing to the Federal Government performance goal described in paragraph (2);

 (4) establish common Federal Government performance indicators with quarterly targets to be used in measuring or assessing—